billforde/electronjs/README.md

 	When loading a file into the tabs container, it is not checked by default.

 #### 8/28/2018
-Before the demo, the 3 following problems have been fixed, they are requested by Maria Volant:
+Before the demo, the 3 following problems have been fixed:
-1. When saving changes, I am being prompted to create file.
-We should not be prompted to save the file.
-If the filename used exists, then I would expect a prompt about the existing file
+1. When saving changes, the user is being prompted to create file.
+They should not be prompted to save the file.
+If the filename being used already exists, then they would expect a prompt about overwriting the existing file.
-2. When I am opening a .adf file from my local drive, if the IDA Viewer is already open, I wouldn’t expect a new instance to open up, as this could result in too many open windows:
+2. When the user opens an .adf file from their local drive, if the IDA Viewer is already opened, they wouldn’t expect a new instance to open up, as this could result in too many opened windows.
-3. When I open and then close an adf file, the file tooltip that comes up as I reach for the X button remains open:
+3. When the user opens and then close an adf file, the file tooltip comes up and remains opened even after closing the window.

 #### 8/2/2018
-I already return the codes to add support HOLD FORMAT ADF to the reporting server.
+The code has been returned to add support HOLD FORMAT ADF to the reporting server.

-We also need to add the followed line for adding to the mime.wfs
+Adding the followed line to the mime.wfs so that the client support the new file type.
 <ADDTYPE>                 .adf          application/vnd.ibi-id.analytics  binary  yes       N/A       yes           .adf                     binary

 #### 7/16/2018
-I improve the gmail feature which now get the from name and address from the credential information from google when you sign in.
+Use the GMAIL APIs to get the FROM name and address when emailing reports thru gmail.
-The e-mail still prompt you for the from, and I plan to implement a configuration screen so that you can only enter the from address once.

-I will be working on merging selected reports.
-A checkbox has been added to each tab to select the report.
-William will be working on the api for adding support for merging multiple reports.

 #### 6/26/2018
--	The google drive icon usage requires you to have a google account as gmail.
--	Email and Gmail icons now work (from today’s executable).
+Add support for Google sign in.
+Add support to Email and Gmail.

 #### 6/19/2018
-The email icon is currently implemented only to work in ibi because it only uses the ibi smtp server.
-This will be a configurable option in the future.
-My next plan is to implement the Gmail and if possible Exchange.
+Add support to email thru SMTP.

 #### 6/12/2018
-In order to use this app, run the setup program like you would do when installing Acrobat Reader.
-In addition to the functionality of the icons (description of the tooltip) in the ribbon, this app is able to:
+Initial return of the setup program for installing the viewer.

+For setup and installation:
--	Have new icons.
+-	Custom icon for identifying the new extensions.
 -	Associate the file extensions (adf/idf) during install.
-It means that if you double click a file with extension “adf’ or “idf”, that file will be opened with the app without prompting you to open it with any application.
+Files with extension “adf’ or “idf”  will be opened with the viewer without prompting.

+Add support for Google Drive to allow saving and loading ADF files:
--	The google drive icon usage requires you to have a google account as gmail.
+-	The user is required to have a Gmail account.

-These are the features that I will implement in the near future:
-	Email icon currently doesn’t work, since mailto does not allow attachments, because of security issues.
-This will  need more research.
-The work around solution maybe to share the link from Google or directly talk to the email server.
-	Find out how to make the app reuse the same opened application window.
+## To Do
+Add support to merge multiple reports.
-	Drag a xxx.adf file into the app.
+Add support to drag a *adf file into the app.
+Add support to configurate email option.

 ## Getting Started